As much as I loved my Nan when I was growing up I always thought she was a bit of a skinflint.

 If my Nan broke things she’d try and repair them before running out to the shops to replace them.
 She’d darn old socks, patch jeans and re-heel shoes, making do with old things before spending money.
 Next time you think about replacing something, repair it instead.

-Nan also tried to teach me how to make the most of my food budget; planning meals before the ‘big shop’, making her own sauces, and avoiding food wastage.
+Nan also tried to teach me how to make the most of my food budget; planning meals before the ‘big shop’, making her own sauces and soups, and avoiding food wastage.
 Even when she did bin food, it would go on the compost heap for her garden if it could.
 Make the most of all of the food you buy.

 I used to get told off a lot by Nan for being wasteful with utilities.
 Now I try to remember to switch off lights when they’re not in use, conserve water and pop a jumper on rather than running the central heating constantly.
 Learn to be frugal with utilities.